 I am a fan of the idea of lowering the barrier to make research practically reproducible.
 Simulation results and data analysis with complex models are often subject to many minor technical details that are omitted from a publication because they are not essential for understanding the results.
 In many cases these details are crucial for (re)producing the results within reasonable time and effort.
 I find that Jupyter notebooks provide an excellent way of sharing results.
 They are also a great tool for communicating ideas and teaching.
-Additionally, I think that lightweight virtual machines, in particular Docker containers are the way to go to make sure that published code is still executable years after publication (through creating independence of specific core-language and library versions) - definitely keep a look on the open container initiative.
+Additionally, I think that lightweight virtual machines, in particular Docker containers might be the way to go to make sure that published code is still executable years after publication (through creating independence of specific core-language and library versions) - definitely keep a look on the open container initiative.

 I am also a big fan of Julia and very curious to spend more time on Edward.

 Some things to get a casual conversation going:

-In my spare-time I still like to tinker a bit with embedded systems and I’m fascinated by aesthetic or intriguing implementations of theoretical phenomena (e.g. kinetic sculptures, the wave pendulum or mechanical Fourier analyzers) - of course I had to by (more than) one of these.
+In my spare-time I still like to tinker a bit with embedded systems and I’m fascinated by aesthetic or intriguing implementations of theoretical phenomena (e.g. kinetic sculptures, the wave pendulum or mechanical Fourier analyzers) - of course I had to buy (more than) one of these.
 I’d love to be at a Gathering for Gardner G4G once.
 I’m always curious about how to use machine learning and AI for good - I think that recently machine learning has become a tool to massively centralize wealth and power and I’d be interested in hearing about ideas on how to reverse or break that trend (education, open source/open access, ownership of the data produced by you, …?).
 I’m also into baking bread and got interested in fermentation in general thanks to Sandor Katz’ wonderful book The Art of Fermentation.
 If you’re looking for a superb cookbook that’s interesting to read even without cooking, go for Kenji Lopez-Alt’s The Food Lab.

 Bosch Center for Artificial Intelligence